ysyk2021/workplace-culture-101-strategies-for-creating-an-inspiring-and-productive-work-environment/src/chapter-8.md

-Chapter 8 highlights the importance of measuring and evaluating workplace culture performance, and provides strategies for using data and metrics to track progress and success.
+This chapter highlights the importance of measuring and evaluating workplace culture performance, and provides strategies for using data and metrics to track progress and success.

 Understanding the Importance of Measuring and Evaluating Workplace Culture Performance
 --------------------------------------------------------------------------------------